Máel Ruain: Liturgy and teachings

 Máel Ruain's reputation as a teacher whose influence on the monastic world extended beyond the confines of the cloister walls is further suggested by the later tract Lucht Óentad Máele Ruain ("Folk of the Unity of Máel Ruain"), which enumerates the twelve most prominent associates who embraced his teachings.
-They are said to include Óengus, Máel Díthruib of Terryglass, Fedelmid mac Crimthainn, king of Cashel, Diarmait ua hÁedo Róin of Castledermot (Co.
-Kildare) and Dímmán of Araid.
+They are said to include Óengus, Máel Díthruib of Terryglass, Fedelmid mac Crimthainn, king of Cashel, Diarmait ua hÁedo Róin of Castledermot (County Kildare) and Dímmán of Araid.

+The abecedarian hymn “Archangelum mirum magnum” is attributed to Mael Ruain.
+This is a Hiberno-Latin hymn in praise of St. Michael, whose name is associated with the founding of the Tallaght Monastery, a copy of the song is found in Karlsruhe, Badische Landesbibliothek.

 Death and veneration

 The Annals of Ulster report under the year 792 that Máel Ruain died a peaceful death, calling him a bishop (episcopus) and soldier of Christ (miles Christi).
 In the Annals of the Four Masters, however, in which he is also styled "bishop", his death is assigned, probably incorrectly, to the year 787.
 His feast in the Martyrology of Tallaght and Félire Óengusso is on 7 July.
 He was succeeded as abbot of Tallaght by Airerán.